freak073/thyroid-disorder-Prognosis/README.md

 3. **Mobile App**: Create a mobile version of the system for easier accessibility.
 4. **Voice Input**: Integrate speech-to-text functionality for easier data input.

----

-Feel free to modify any section to match your exact implementation details.
-Let me know if you'd like to add something more!